-This policy applies to all operating entities of Sancus Group Holdings Limited (collectively the “Sancus Group” and each “Sancus”), which include: Sancus Group Holdings Limited, Sancus (Guernsey) Ltd; Sancus (Jersey) Ltd; Sancus Funding Ltd; Sancus (Gibraltar) Ltd and Sancus Lending (Ireland) Ltd.
+This policy applies to the following entities of Sancus Lending Group Limited (collectively the “Sancus Group” and each “Sancus”), which include: Sancus Group Holdings Limited, Sancus (Guernsey) Ltd; Sancus (Jersey) Ltd; Sancus Funding Ltd; Sancus (Gibraltar) Ltd and Sancus Lending (Ireland) Ltd.

-Our complaints policy
+1. Our complaints policy

 The Sancus Group is committed to providing a high-quality service to our clients.
 This policy explains how we deal with any complaint that is referred to us.